IncrementalPCA#

 Generate slices containing batch_size elements from 0 to n.

+Used to split the dataset into manageable batches that fit in GPU memory.
 The last slice may contain less than batch_size elements, when batch_size does not divide n.

 - partial_fit(X, check_input=True)[source]#